jcaillon/valet/docs/content/docs/001.introduction/_index.md

 Valet is a framework that helps you build CLI applications in bash.

-This tool was initially created to resolve the following problem:
+This tool was initially created to solve the following problem:

 > I am building a set of bash scripts to automate various tasks.
 In each of these scripts, I am writing the same functions to log messages, parse the arguments, display an usage text, handle errors etc...
 I need generic functions that do these jobs for me, and which I can source in each of my scripts.